-Tenure Maximum viable level of affordable housing (A) Proportion of market value that a RP would require as a subsidy from developer (B) Formula to determine proportion of GDV required as an off-site affordable housing contribution Proportion of total GDV required as an off-site affordable housing contribution (C)

-Social Rent 35% 60% $A \times B = C$ (0.35 × 0.60= 0.21) 21%

-Affordable 35% 45% A x B = C 15.8%
+Tenure Maximum viable level of affordable housing (A) Proportion of market value that a RP would require as a subsidy from developer (B) Formula to determine proportion of GDV required as an off-site affordable housing contribution Proportion of total GDV required as an off-site affordable housing contribution (C) Social Rent 35% 60% A x B = C (0.35 x 0.60 = 0.21) 21% Affordable Rent 35% 45% A x B = C (0.35 x 0.45 = 0.158) 15.8% Affordable Home Ownership 35% 30% A x B = C (0.35 x 0.30 = 0.105) 10.5%

-Rent $(0.35 \times 0.45 = 0.158)$

-Affordable 35% 30% A x B = C 10.5%

-Home (0.35 x 0.30= 0.105)

-Ownership

-2.41 If there was some affordable housing provision being delivered on-site but not the full maximum viable amount then column A in Table 1 would be amended to reflect the remaining shortfall on-site relative to the maximum viable level identified.
-For example, if a scheme was delivering 10% on-site affordable housing, but a viability assessment showed that 25% would be the maximum viable, then an additional off-site commuted sum would be required based on an affordable housing contribution of 15%10.
+- 2.41 If there was some affordable housing provision being delivered on-site but not the maximum viable amount, then column A in Table 1 would be amended to reflect the remaining shortfall on-site relative to the maximum viable level identified.
+For example, if a scheme was delivering 10% on-site affordable housing, but a viability assessment showed that 25% would be the maximum viable, then an additional off-site commuted sum would be required based on an affordable housing contribution of 15%10. - 2.42 It is often the case that a mix of tenures is more desirable, and more viable, than delivering affordable housing of one single tenure.
+Policy HO3.3 of the Watford Local Plan suggests a tenure split of 60% social rent and 40% other tenures which could include affordable rent and affordable home ownership products.
+The specific tenure mix should be based on conversations with the Council's housing team with regard to how best to meet local needs.